Table of Contents

 What is Suede leather made from?

-Suede leather can be made from a great variety of hides: almost every animal hide can be used to create Suede leather.
+Suede leather can be made of a great variety of hides: almost every animal hide can be used to create Suede leather.
 As we said the term refers to the inner part of animal hide and the peculiar characteristics of suede depends on the type of animal used to make it.

 Old and thick animal hides have a significant (not positive) effect on the result so that suede leather will be very far from the softness we are accustomed to: the material quality is one more time the most important feature of the whole leather manufacturing process.